What is the meaning of DRIP for investors? What is a DRIP in investing?

 - When available, the optional cash purchase can have a minimum and a maximum

-Fractional and discounted shares can really pay off over time.
+Fractional and discounted shares can pay off over time.
 It accelerates the compound growth of DRIP investing.

 Synthetic DRIP with Discount Brokers